Super Bowl XXXVI

 The game was played at the Louisiana Superdome in New Orleans, Louisiana, on February 3, 2002.
 Following the terrorist attacks on September 11, 2001 earlier in the season, the NFL postponed a week of regular-season games and moved the league's playoff schedule back.
 As a result, Super Bowl XXXVI was rescheduled from the original date of January 27 to February 3, becoming the first Super Bowl played in February.
 The pregame ceremonies and the halftime show headlined by the Irish rock band U2 honored the victims of 9/11.
 Due to heightened security measures following the attacks, this was the first Super Bowl designated as a National Special Security Event (NSSE) by the Office of Homeland Security (OHS).
 The Department of Homeland Security (DHS), which replaced the OHS in 2003, later established the practice of naming each subsequent Super Bowl an NSSE.
 Additionally, it was the last Super Bowl to be played in New Orleans before Hurricane Katrina ravaged the city on August 29, 2005; the first since then was Super Bowl XLVII in 2013.

 This game marked the Rams' third Super Bowl appearance in franchise history and the second in three seasons.
-St. Louis posted an NFL-best 14–2 regular season record, led by quarterback Kurt Warner and "The Greatest Show on Turf" offense.
+The Rams posted an NFL-best 14–2 regular season record, led by quarterback Kurt Warner and "The Greatest Show on Turf" offense.
 The Patriots clinched their third Super Bowl berth after posting an 11–5 regular season record, led by second-year quarterback and first-year starter Tom Brady and a defense that ended the regular season ranked sixth in scoring.

-Although the Rams out-gained the Patriots 427–267 in total yards, New England built a 17–3 third-quarter lead off three Rams turnovers.
+Although the Rams out-gained the Patriots 427–267 in total yards, the Patriots built a 17–3 third-quarter lead off three Rams turnovers.
 After a holding penalty in the fourth quarter negated a Patriots fumble return for a touchdown, Warner scored a 2-yard touchdown run and threw a 26-yard touchdown pass to tie the game, 17–17, with 1:30 remaining.
-Without any timeouts, Brady led his team down the field to set up kicker Adam Vinatieri's game-winning 48-yard field goal as time expired.
+Without any timeouts, Brady led the Patriots down the field to set up kicker Adam Vinatieri's game-winning 48-yard field goal as time expired.
 Brady, who completed 16 of 27 passes for 145 yards and a touchdown, was named Super Bowl MVP.
 With the Rams being 14-point favorites, it was the biggest upset in a Super Bowl since Super Bowl III and, as of the 2024 season, the biggest upset since the AFL–NFL merger.
-Many media outlets regard this Super Bowl as one of the best Super Bowls of all time, and one of the most historically significant Super Bowls due to its finale that launched the New England Patriots dynasty.
+Many media outlets regard this Super Bowl as one of the best Super Bowls of all time, and one of the most historically significant Super Bowls due to its finale that launched the New England Patriots dynasty, while closing the door on Rams' budding dynasty.
 During the NFL's 100th anniversary, this game was ranked as No. 20 of the NFL's Greatest Games of all time.